 - Heavy reliance on "we'll figure it out as we go"

-Length: 15–25 pages is typical.
+Length: 15 to 25 pages is typical.
 Don't pad.
 Endorsers prefer dense, well-evidenced documents to fluffy 60-page essays.

 Eligibility checklist